Geborgen/nordic-souls/README.md

 #### Installing CC Content

 If you have not bought the Anniversary Edition DLC before, please do so.
 The list will not install without it.
+Additionally, you should not verify file integrity through Steam, or wrong versions of certain CC mods will be downloaded, causing installation to fail.

-If you have Anniversary Edition and have yet to install Creation Club content, please perform the following steps:
+If you have Anniversary Edition and a fresh copy of Skyrim installed, and have yet to install Creation Club content, please perform the following steps:
-1. Right click on Skyrim in Steam, select `Properties`, select `Installed Files`, and click `Verify integrity of game files` and wait for it to complete.
-2. Launch the game from Steam, and ignore any pop-ups about settings in the launcher.
+1. Launch the game from Steam, and ignore any pop-ups about settings in the launcher.
 Run the game to get to the title screen.
-3. You should receive a prompt to download all CC content, accept it.
+2. You should receive a prompt to download all CC content, accept it.
-4. If you do not receive a prompt, to to the `Creation Club` menu from the title screen, and there should be a `Download All` prompt.
-If there is not, you need to buy the AE DLC.
-5. Wait for the download process to complete. **This may take a while.
+3. Wait for the download process to complete. **This may take a while.
 Do not ALT-TAB during this process.**
-6. When complete, close Skyrim.
+4. When complete, close Skyrim.

 ### List Installation